ArchSharp/ZonefyAPI/README.md

 # Set a password for the postgres user:
 	- ALTER USER postgres PASSWORD 'your_password';
 # Conclusion: PostgreSQL 17 is successfully installed, configured for remote access, and ready for use.

+# Installing Redis on Ubuntu machine

+# Step 1: Update System Packages
+	Update the package list to ensure your system is up to date:

+		- sudo apt update && sudo apt upgrade -y

+# Step 2: Install Redis
+	Install Redis from the default Ubuntu repositories:

+		- sudo apt install redis -y

+# Step 3: Start and Enable Redis Service
+	Start the Redis service and enable it to start at boot:

+		- sudo systemctl start redis
+		- sudo systemctl enable redis

+# Step 4: Verify Redis Installation
+	Check the Redis version to confirm installation:

+		- redis-cli --version

+# Test Redis by running the CLI:

+		- redis-cli ping
+	You should see:

+		- PONG

+# Step 5: Configure Redis
+	Edit the Redis configuration file for remote access or custom settings:

+		- sudo nano /etc/redis/redis.conf

+	To allow remote connections: Find the bind 127.0.0.1 line and change it to:

+		- bind 0.0.0.0

+	To secure remote connections: Enable a password by adding or uncommenting:

+		- requirepass YourStrongPassword

+# Restart Redis to apply changes:

+		- sudo systemctl restart redis

+# Step 6: Open Redis Port (Optional)
+	Allow Redis port (default: 6379) through the firewall if remote access is needed:

+		- sudo ufw allow 6379

+# Step 7: Test Redis Connection
+	Local connection:
+		- redis-cli
+	Run:
+		- AUTH YourStrongPassword
+		- ping
+	You should see:
+		- PONG

+# Remote connection (from another machine with Redis CLI installed):

+		- redis-cli -h your_server_ip -p 6379 -a YourStrongPassword

+# Step 8: Secure Redis (Optional)
+	For production environments:

+	Use a firewall to restrict access to the Redis port.
+	Use strong passwords.
+	Configure Redis to listen only to trusted IP addresses.

+Redis is now installed and ready to use on your Ubuntu VPS!